-Software vendor name Software vendor description Identified as one of the most widely used, as of July 2022 Identified as one of the highest amounts paid for fiscal year 2021 Adobe Adobe is a computer software company.
-It specializes in software products used across all types of print and electronic media.
-It is used for its multimedia and creativity software. yes yes Cisco Cisco is a digital communications technology company.
-It provides software-defined networking, cloud, and security solutions. yes yes Google Google is a technology company that provides online advertising, search engine technology, cloud computing, computer software, quantum computing, e-commerce, artificial intelligence, and consumer electronics. yes N/A International Business Machines International Business Machines is a technology company.
-It provides hardware, software, cloud-based services, and cognitive (data analytics) computing. yes yes McAfee McAfee is a computer security software company that provides antivirus and identify theft services. yes yes
+0.46 Identified as one of the most widely used, as of July Identified as one of the highest amounts paid for Software vendor name Adobe Software vendor description Adobe is a computer software company.
+It specializes in 2022 fiscal year 2021 software products used across all types of print and electronic media.
+It is used for its multimedia and creativity software. $\sqrt{}$ $\sqrt{}$ Cisco Cisco is a digital communications technology company.
+It provides software-defined networking, cloud, and security solutions. $\sqrt{}$ V Google Google is a technology company that provides online advertising, search engine technology, cloud computing, computer software, quantum computing, e-commerce, artificial intelligence, and consumer electronics.
+V N/A International Business Machines International Business Machines is a technology company.
+It provides hardware, software, cloud-based services, and cognitive (data analytics) computing.
+V V McAfee McAfee is a computer security software company that provides antivirus and identify theft services. $\sqrt{}$ $\sqrt{}$ Microsoft Microsoft is a technology company.
+It provides a multitude of operating systems, server applications, software development, and cloud enterprise technology and services.
+V V Oracle Oracle is a computer technology company.
+It provides cloud applications across business functions, such as enterprise resource planning, supply chain management, and human capital management.
+It also provides database software and technology.
+V √

-The data does not include the Department of Health and Human Services because they were unable to provide the software license vendors with the highest amounts paid for fiscal year 2021.
+1The data does not include the Department of Health and Human Services because they were unable to provide the software license vendors with the highest amounts paid for fiscal year 2021.
 According to officials, a research tool to report this type of data was not operational at the time.